VIJAYRUR/paloAlto_Backend/README.md

 ## Database Schema

-The database consists of the following main tables:
+The database consists of the following main collections:

 - `users`: User information and preferences
 - `influencers`: Influencer profiles linked to users
 - `meals`: Meal information with macronutrients and instructions
-- `user_favorites`: Association table for user-meal favorites
-- `user_following`: Association table for user-influencer following
+- `orders`: Order information with items and status

+## Documentation

+Comprehensive documentation is available in the `docs` folder:

+- [Setup Guide](docs/SETUP.md): Instructions for setting up and running the backend
+- [Architecture Overview](docs/ARCHITECTURE.md): Details about the backend architecture
+- [API Documentation](docs/API.md): Information about the API endpoints
+- [Current Implementation Status](docs/IMPLEMENTATION_STATUS.md): Current state of the backend implementation
+- [Future Tasks](docs/FUTURE_TASKS.md): Planned enhancements and future development tasks